-TWA to unveil spectacular NY Flight Center
+TWA to unveil spectacular NY Flight Center (1962)

 Probably the most beautiful, and certainly the most imaginative, air terminal in the world will be unveiled tomorrow when Trans World Airlines formally opens its new Flight Center at New York International Airport (Idlewild).

 This writer, along with a hundred or so other travel scribes from all parts of the country, was invited to a press preview of the spectacular structure last week, and came away from the experience as enthused and bemused as he was after attending his last circus too many years ago.

 The architect, according to his widow, wanted the architecture of the Trans World Flight Center “to express the drama and wonder of air travel.
 He wanted to provide a building in which the human being felt uplifted, important. and full of anticipation.

 Monument to genius